gildasmorvan/similar2logo/README.md

      t = ""
     for x in 0...p.gridWidth-1
       for y in 0..p.gridHeight-1
-        if PRNG::get.randomDouble >= p.vacancyRate
+        if PRNG.randomDouble >= p.vacancyRate
-          if PRNG::get.randomBoolean
+          if PRNG.randomBoolean
             t = "a"
           else
             t = "b"